Introduction

 Details: When deploying a ONA sensor in a Virtual Environment, the ISO fails to complete the install process and errors out.

-Workaround: Install Ubuntu Server 24.04 independently with the Ubuntu ISO and follow the advanced install steps to run ONA as a service.
+Workaround: Install Ubuntu Server 24.04 independently with the Ubuntu ISO and refer to the advanced install steps to run ONA as a service.
 Use the 7.0 U2 compatibility

 Next Steps: N/A